GeiselSoftware/KGM-docs/source-docs/kgm-introduction.md

 URI is Uniform Resource Identifier.
 You can quickly glance to [few U<span/>RI examples](https://datatracker.ietf.org/doc/html/rfc3986#section-1.1.2) - as you see URI is quite practical and familiar notation often used in various web services.
 E.g. well-known URLs used in web browsers are special kind of URI.

 In the example above `ab:alice` is equivalent to URI `<http://www.geisel-software.com/RDF/alice-bob#alice>`.
 They both can be used to identify the same person: Alice. `ab:alice` is an example of CURIE (compact <span>U</span>RI).
-RDF/turtle (or just turtle) allows to use compact U<span/>RIs via use of turtle `@prefix` directive.
+RDF/turtle allows to use compact U<span/>RIs via use of RDF/turtle `@prefix` directive.
 The same example where all statements are shown with prefixes applied:

 ```
 <http://www.geisel-software.com/RDF/alice-bob#alice> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://www.geisel-software.com/RDF/alice-bob#Human> .